RISM-UK/RISM-UK.github.io/index.md

-Welcome to the website of the RISM in the UK.
+Welcome to the website of RISM in the UK.